moali811/Airborne-Insights_Elevating-Aviation-with-Data-Magic/README.md

 - **Yearly Trend of On-Time Performance:** Examined the yearly trend of on-time percentages for airlines, offering insights into their punctuality and service quality.

 #### Heatmap for Busiest Time of the Day:
+- The heatmap visualizes the busiest times of the day for flights based on departure schedules.
+It provides insights into the variation of flight counts throughout different hours and days of the week.
 ![newplot-19](https://github.com/moali811/DS_Global-Flight-Report-Sample/assets/59733199/e46b6682-e0e5-4cb9-8e26-327eb00f2ca5)

 #### Correlation Matrix Heatmap:
+- The correlation matrix heatmap illustrates the relationships between different numerical columns in the dataset.
+It helps identify potential correlations, both positive and negative, between flight-related variables.
 ![newplot-20](https://github.com/moali811/DS_Global-Flight-Report-Sample/assets/59733199/bd9543e5-90a5-4085-af33-eba0f0c635bc)

 #### Geographical Analysis: